 Neuroprotection for Cats

-• Neuroprotection for cats is a long-view approach: protecting steadiness, comfort, and adaptability across the years.
+• Neuroprotection for cats is a long-view approach: protecting steadiness, comfort, and adaptability across the years — not a dementia cure.

-• The foundation is always medical clarity and a complete, consistently eaten diet—because appetite shifts can quietly become brain-relevant.
+• The foundation is always medical clarity first and a complete, consistently eaten diet, because appetite shifts can quietly become brain-relevant.

-• Cats have distinct nutrient needs; brain support starts with respecting feline biology rather than borrowing dog logic.
+• Cats have distinct nutrient needs; brain support starts with feline biology, not borrowed dog logic.

-• Expect subtle wins: calmer routines, fewer unsettled moments, and a cat who seems more anchored in familiar life.
+• Expect subtle wins: calmer routines, fewer unsettled nights, a cat who seems more anchored in familiar life.

 A Quiet, Long-view Approach to Feline Brain Resilience over Time